Kensington Nanny Seal of Approval. This blue seal has the letter k in the center. Kensington is a local nanny agency in South Florida.

 PREPARING YOURSELF FOR THE INTERVIEW

-It is up to you to prepare for your family interview.
+For our first nanny interview tip, it is up to you to successfully prepare for your family interview.

 • Be prepared to give a clear and concise response about your experience, including examples of your job duties.